RPasecky/RPasecky.github.io/portfolio.md

 #### Explore earth's orbit through time in Augmented Reality

-My goal with ARGlobe is to guide users to an understanding what's going in real time, just above our head, in earth's orbit.
+My goal with ARGlobe is to guide users to a real-time understanding what's going on above our heads in earth's orbit.
 ARKit made visualizing that neighborhood possible, and fun.
 User's will be able to explore satellite constellations, what they do, what orbits they use and what paths they will take.

 #### Video: